Staff And Board

 As a multidisciplinary artist, she seamlessly moves between commanding the stage as Monday Blues and crafting bold, statement-making jewelry through her brand, Monday May Jewelry (MMJ).
 As a burlesque performer and member of the award-winning Virago Nation, Monday reclaims Indigenous sexuality through fearless storytelling and ancestral power.

-Beyond the stage, Monday has served on the board of the Vancouver International Burlesque Festival, worked with Vancouver Indigenous Fashion Week and Supernaturals Modelling, and draws on her background in social work and coaching to mentor others and inspire change.
-For her, art is more than expression—it’s a call to action, a celebration of identity, and a reminder that the most powerful stories are the ones we tell ourselves.
+Beyond the stage, Monday has served on the board of the Vancouver International Burlesque Festival, worked with Vancouver Indigenous Fashion Week and Supernaturals Modelling, and draws on her background in social work and coaching to mentor others and to inspire change.
+For her, art is more than expression, it’s a call to action, a celebration, and a way to connect with future generations and to honour the ones that came before us.

 Jillian Christmas, Curatorial Director